-A cash flow projection up to March 2016 has been created reflecting the spending proposals in the Budget Strategy 2013/14 onwards.
+- 1.11.1 A cash flow projection up to March 2016 has been created reflecting the spending proposals in the Budget Strategy 2013/14 onwards.
 The cash flow projection shows that anticipated investment income will be consistently £0.25m per annum over the period from 2013/14 to 2015/16.
-This is based on interest rates remaining as forecast.

-Considering the proposal to use internal borrowing to finance the capital programme, as set out above, the investment income suggested by the cash flow projection may be provided in part from internal charges or through the surplus generated by commercialisation projects.
+This is based on interest rates remaining as forecast. - 1.11.2 Considering the proposal to use internal borrowing to finance the capital programme, as set out in section 1.9 above, the investment income suggested by the cash flow projection may be provided in part from internal charges or through the surplus generated by commercialisation projects.

-Minimum Revenue Provision
+1.12 Minimum Revenue Provision

-Where spend is financed through the creation of debt, the Council is required by the Local Authorities (Capital Finance and Accounting) (Amendment) Regulations 2008 to make a prudent provision for the repayment of debt.
+1.12.1 Where spend is financed through the creation of debt, the Council is required by the Local Authorities (Capital Finance and Accounting)

+(Amendment) Regulations 2008 to make a prudent provision for the repayment of debt.
 The total debt is identified as the capital financing reserve and ensures that the Council includes external and internal borrowing along with other forms of financing considered to be equivalent to borrowing.
-The payment is made through a revenue charge (the minimum revenue provision - MRP) made against the Council's expenditure, although it is also allowed to undertake additional voluntary payments if required (voluntary revenue provision - VRP).

-The Council has maintained a capital financing reserve based upon the prudential borrowing limit previously set; the MRP was based upon the actual payments made under the Serco Paisa arrangements for the capital works completed by Serco at Maidstone Leisure Centre.
+- 1.12.2 The payment is made through a revenue charge (the minimum revenue provision MRP) made against the Council's expenditure, although it is also allowed to undertake additional voluntary payments if required (voluntary revenue provision VRP). - 1.12.3 The Council has maintained a capital financing reserve based upon the prudential borrowing limit previously set; the MRP was based upon the actual payments made under the Serco Paisa arrangements for the capital works completed by Serco at Maidstone Leisure Centre.
 In this case the financial arrangement set out in the contract with Maidstone Leisure Trust is that the Council directly repays the cost of borrowing arising from the improvements at the Leisure Centre.
-Debt repayment is made by annual installments over the 15 year life of the contract and is suitably equivalent to a MRP value.

-With the real potential for the use of prudential borrowing it is recommended that the Council adopts a clear policy for how the Minimum Revenue Provision is calculated and that the policy statement is approved by Council in line with the requirements of the Code.
-The Code states that there is a choice between two options, or a mix of both:

-- Asset life method MRP will be based on the estimated life of the assets, in accordance with the proposed regulations (this option must be applied for any expenditure capitalised under a Capitalisation Direction); - b.
-Depreciation method MRP will follow standard depreciation accounting procedures.

-Due to the requirement to split assets into component parts and depreciate different components at different rates it is felt that the Depreciation method is overly complex for the Council's property portfolio and that the asset life method of calculating MRP would provide a more stable and comprehendible method for the Council to use.
+Debt repayment is made by annual installments over the 15 year life of the contract and is suitably equivalent to a MRP value. - 1.12.4 With the real potential for the use of prudential borrowing it is recommended that the Council adopts a clear policy for how the Minimum Revenue Provision is calculated and that the policy statement is approved by Council in line with the requirements of the Code.
+The Code states that there is a choice between two options, or a mix of both: - Asset life method MRP will be based on the estimated life of the assets, in accordance with the proposed regulations (this option must be applied for any expenditure capitalised under a Capitalisation Direction); - b.
+Depreciation method MRP will follow standard depreciation accounting procedures. - 1.12.5 Due to the requirement to split assets into component parts and depreciate different components at different rates it is felt that the Depreciation method is overly complex for the Council's property portfolio and that the asset life method of calculating MRP would provide a more stable and comprehendible method for the Council to use.

-Summary of Changes Proposed
+1.13 Summary of Changes Proposed

-With this outlook in mind it was recommended that the Council should consider changes to the policy for use of the core revenue funds of the Council and the level of investment with the most secure counterparties on the Council's list.
+1.13.1 With this outlook in mind it is recommended that the Council should consider changes to the policy for use of the core revenue funds of the Council and the level of investment with the most secure counterparties on the Council's list.
 It is proposed that the Treasury Management Strategy for 2013/14 therefore looks to enhance these areas as follows: